akimdi/ares/README.md

 ##  :heavy_exclamation_mark: Requirements

 A linux operating system.
 We recommend Kali Linux 2 or Kali 2016.1 rolling.
 Kali 2 & 2016 support the latest aircrack-ng versions.
-A external wifi card is recommended.
+An external wifi card is recommended.

 ## :octocat: Credits
 1. Deltax @FluX and Fluxion main developer and now ares